The Jaws of Life (Hunters & Collectors album): Background

 Late in 1983, Hunters & Collectors had briefly disbanded, but soon reformed without Martin Lubran and Greg Perano.
-Mark Seymour (guitar and lead vocals) explained to The Canberra Times Neil Lade why the group had reconvened "[we] have something valuable to offer the Australian music scene".
-According to Doug Falconer, the group's drummer, the album "was written in about a month and a half after the band returned to Australia" in the previous December.
+Mark Seymour (guitar and lead vocals) explained to The Canberra Times Neil Lade that the group had reconvened because they had "something valuable to offer the Australian music scene".
+According to Doug Falconer, the group's drummer, The Jaws of Life "was written in about a month and a half after the band returned to Australia" in the previous December.
 He recalled that they had wanted "to have a bit of a change of style, a change of atmosphere, it (the writing) was getting too heavy handed".
-He felt the band were "a much happier unit".
+He felt the band was "a much happier unit".
 Seymour added, "We'd always leap around suburban lounge rooms listening to the Stones.
 So we started playing rhythms that had that feel."

 The 1984 line-up now featured greater use of keyboards by Geoff Crosby, as well as more emphasis on their horn section of Jack Howard on trumpet and backing vocals, Jeremy Smith on French horn and Michael Waters on trombone.
-The band began to pare back their art rock pretensions of their earliest albums, although they retained a muscular, bass-driven sound, rounded off by the band's distinctive horn section.
+The band began to pare back the art rock ambience of their earlier albums, although they retained a muscular, bass-driven sound, rounded off by a distinctive horn section.
 Seymour's lyrics became less abstruse and focused on the twin themes of the fraught personal relationships and the politics of the day.

 The Jaws of Life, their third studio album, was issued on 6 August 1984 on White Label/Mushroom Records.
 Like their previous album, The Fireman's Curse (1983), it was co-produced with Konrad Plank (Can, Cluster, Kraftwerk), but this time it was recorded at Can's Studio with René Tinner engineering.
 The title, cover art and opening track, "42 Wheels", all refer to the murder of five people by an intoxicated, outback trucker, Douglas Crabbe.